dsanson/termpdf/README.md

 =======

-`termpdf` is a barebones inline graphical PDF (and DJVU and TIFF and CBR and CBZ and other images) viewer for iTerm 2.9 or later on OS X. It is a ridiculous hack---a bash script wrapped around some special terminal escape codes.
+`termpdf` is a barebones inline graphical PDF (and DJVU and TIFF and CBR and CBZ and JPG and PNG and GIF and BMP) viewer for iTerm 2.9 or later on OS X. It is a ridiculous hack---a bash script wrapped around some special terminal escape codes.
 But it works well enough for me to be useful.

 ![screenshot]

 Features
 ========

-Each page of the PDF is sized to fit within your terminal window (or tmux pane).
-Other features include:
+-   displays images sized to fit your terminal window (or tmux pane)

--   basic "vim-style" navigation
--   cropping of margins (using `k2pdfopt`)
+-   navigate multipage documents using vim-style commands
--   extracting (yanking) pages and saving them to a new pdf
+-   yank selected pages to a new pdf file
--   printing
+-   print selected pages
+-   automatically crop margins (using `k2pdfopt`)
+-   saves bookmarks and opens document to last viewed page
+-   control running instances remotely using the included `tpdfc` script
--   opening a text file for annotation in a split pane in tmux
+-   open a text file for annotation in a split pane in tmux

 Requirements
 ============